mininet-wifi/mininet-wifi.github.io/_pages/part1.md

 ## Test connectivity between stations

-Now, verify that you can ping from station 1 to station 2:
+Now, verify that you can ping from station1 to station2:
 ```
 mininet-wifi> sta1 ping -c1 sta2
 ```